danial-ch/Reactivities/README.md

 ### Reactivities
-Event managmenet website written in react and asp.nect.
+Event managmenet website written in react and asp.net.
 <br />
-Client-side is uses React with typescript and Semantic-UI for it's framework.
+Client-side is uses React with Typescript and Semantic-UI for it's UI framework.
 <br />
 Server-side is written in Asp-net.core 6 and uses Postgres as the database.
 <br />